2015 HSC Rules and Procedures guide

-(viii) You are not permitted to borrow equipment during examinations.
+You are not allowed to borrow equipment during examinations.

-- 10 minutes of reading and familiarisation time for Paper 1 of the examination in all 2-unit English courses
+- 10 minutes of reading time for Paper 1 of the examination in all 2-unit English courses

-- 10 minutes of reading time for all written Language examinations for Beginners, Heritage, Background Speakers and Extension courses, and for Continuers courses in modern languages
+- 10 minutes of reading time for all written modern Languages examinations for Beginners, Continuers, Heritage, Background Speakers and Extension courses.

 - 5 minutes of reading time for all other written examinations.

 - You must:

 - read the instructions on the examination paper, as well as all questions, carefully.
 Presiding officers and supervisors are not permitted to interpret examination questions or instructions relating to questions

 - write your examination centre number and student number on all writing booklets, question and answer booklets and answer sheets, unless that information is preprinted

 - write clearly, preferably with black pen.
 While blue pen is also acceptable, black pen is easier for markers to read.
 Pencil may be used only where specifically directed